 2017 Gender Spectrum Professionals’ Symposium

-The theme for this year’s event is “Seen, Safe and Supported”.
+The theme for this year’s event was “Seen, Safe and Supported”.
 We chose this because, despite the increased attention regarding gender diversity, the real, lived experience of transgender, non-binary and otherwise gender-expansive children’s lives can get lost.

 –Bridging the Gap Between Faith and Justice